SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="getbestmodelamongmodelids"></a>
 # **GetBestModelAmongModelIds**
-> ModelInstanceEntity GetBestModelAmongModelIds (BestModel bestModel)
+> ModelInstanceEntity GetBestModelAmongModelIds (string modelHistoryServerId, BestModel bestModel)

 Gets the best model among the given model instance IDs, based on the evaluation type and column metric